Photo: Pat Morrow

 Wildsight’s vision is to inspire a shared community desire to protect our natural world for future generations.
 We envision extensive and connected wild spaces for wildlife—from grizzly bears to woodpeckers to trout.
 We envision clean air and clear water running from mountain watersheds to our lakes.
 We see thriving and sustainable communities made up of engaged and educated citizens.

-We do so many awesome things!
-Through our Wild Connections program, we host events that inspire, inform and engage our membership on environmental and community issues.
-We organize speakers (eg. David Suzuki in 2012), film screenings, workshops (eg. Exploring Medicinal Plants with Shushwap elder Verna Stevens) and interpretive hikes.
+Through our Wild Connections program, we host events and workshops that inspire, inform and engage our membership on environmental and community issues.
 We started Spark, rural Canada’s first all-electric vehicle share program.
-Every November, we organize the Wild & Scenic Film Festival, now in its 10th year.
-We take on large initiatives as well, such as Pesticide Free Invermere, Wilmer wetlands clean-up and the Lake Enid Restoration Project.
+Every November, we organize our annual fundraiser, the Wild & Scenic Film Festival— now in its 12th year.
+We also take on large initiatives, such as the Columbia Lake Bighorn Sheep project, Pesticide Free Invermere, Wilmer wetlands clean-up and the Lake Enid Restoration Project.

 Join us!